 The Proper Alternate Ibuprofen And Tylenol For Kids – Schedule

-Alternating these medications involves giving one drug first, then administering the other halfway through its dosing interval.
-This way, your child receives symptom relief every few hours without doubling up on the same medication too soon.
+Alternating these medications involves giving one drug first, then administering the other later while still respecting the minimum interval for each medication.
+This way, your child may receive symptom relief every few hours without giving the same medication too soon.

 - Time 0: Give ibuprofen.